ArcherYuePan/ArcherYuePan.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Technology (AI) adoption; numerical cognition in the digital era
+  - Human-technology interaction
-  - Consumer well-being and societal sustainability
+  - Language and psycholinguistics
-  - Consumer heterogeneity
+  - Consumer values and beliefs

 # Education to show in About widget
 education: